DAGWorks-Inc/burr/README.md

 Burr makes it easy to develop applications that make decisions (chatbots, agents, simulations, etc...) from simple python building blocks.

 Burr works well for any application that uses LLMs, and can integrate with any of your favorite frameworks.
-Burr includes a UI that can track/monitor/trace your system in real time.
+Burr includes a UI that can track/monitor/trace your system in real time, along with pluggable persisters (e.g. for memory) to save & load application state.

 Link to [documentation](https://burr.dagworks.io/).
 Quick (<3min) video intro [here](https://www.loom.com/share/a10f163428b942fea55db1a84b1140d8?sid=1512863b-f533-4a42-a2f3-95b13deb07c9).
 Longer [video intro & walkthrough](https://www.youtube.com/watch?v=rEZ4oDN0GdU).
 Blog post [here](https://blog.dagworks.io/p/burr-develop-stateful-ai-applications).